 Personal Reflection on Apple’s brand communication

 In the period between 27th April and 10th May Apple has been communicating with me through various channels including social media, website, television and YouTube.
 This essay explores apple’s communication efforts and how this psychologically affects my behaviour as a customer.
 The focus is to evaluate the brand’s communication techniques and how those techniques affected me.
 One thing I have realised about Apple’s communication strategies is that the company never stops marketing.
 Whether I am online, watching television or just scrolling through my social media accounts, I somehow have an encounter with the apple brand, either calling me to some action, introducing a new product or just educating me about the Apple functionalities.
+This constant presence often reminds me of the importance of professional support in various fields, much like the marketing dissertation help that assists students in navigating complex topics effectively.

 One of the most frequent ways I interact with the Apple brand is through website pop-ups.
 In most cases, I have had to stop visiting websites due to extraneous or bombarding popups.
 However, I have always liked Apple’s popups because their popups are not that much intrusive.
 Rather, they are personalized and connected to my motives for using the sites.